terrytaylorbonn/terrytaylorbonn.github.io/0-mission.markdown

 ## **3 Why are they doing this?**

 - Money.
-That's what any sane company works for.
+That's the motivation for any successful company.
 - They have a product that noone understands.
 Just like Pfizer a few years ago.
 - People dont understand the science.
 Just like with Covid and mRNA.
 - There is no incentive to talk about the facts.